xyzzycgn/dart/README.md

 D.A.R.T. controls a turret by setting its circuit network condition to 0 resp.
 1.

 ## Compatibility
-This mod should be compatible to vanilla game (= space age) and other mods introducing new turrets derived from ammo-turret prototype and/or new ammunition for these turrets.
+This mod is compatible to vanilla game (= space age) and other mods introducing new turrets derived from ammo-turret prototype (**IMPORTANT** these turrets must support connectivity to the circuit network) and/or new ammunition for these turrets.

 Currently these mods are known to work fine with it:
 - [Cupric Asteroids](https://mods.factorio.com/mod/cupric-asteroids)